-Under Section 54 of the Local Government Act (Northern Ireland) 1972 the Joint Committee shall make safe and efficient arrangements for the receipt of money paid to it and the issue of money payable by it, and those arrangements shall be carried out under the supervision of such officer of the Joint Committee as the Joint Committee designates as its Chief Financial Officer.
+Under Section 1 of the Local Government Finance Act (Northern Ireland) 2011 a Joint Committee shall make arrangements for the proper administration of its financial affairs.
+The Joint Committee shall designate an officer as its Chief Financial Officer and these arrangements shall be carried out under the supervision of its Chief Financial Officer.